 Methodology Within this KPI there will be analysis performed of FIWARE assets capabilities and adoption possibilities.
-The analysis will focus on the technical scope of FIWARE assets, component maturity and verification whether the FIWARE assets are capable to fulfil SEMIoTICS aims and needs.
+The analysis will focus on the technical scope of FIWARE assets, component maturity and verification whether the FIWARE assets are capable to fulfil SEMIOTICS aims and needs.
 KPI satisfaction will be evaluated with a locally deployed application working following the provided documentation.
-Baseline Not applicable
+Baseline N/A (the number of analysed assets will be simply counted)

-3.6.3 DELIVERY OF 3 PROTOTYPES OF IIOT/IOT APPLICATIONS
+3.6.3.
+DELIVERY OF 3 PROTOTYPES OF IIOT/IOT APPLICATIONS

-KPI-ID KPI-6.3 Goal 3 Name Delivery of 3 prototypes of IIoT/IoT applications Leader SAG/ENG/IQU Scope UC1, UC2, UC3 Description Delivery of 3 prototypes of Ile the respective usage scenario based on the 3 developed app os and evaluation of SEMIC TICS approach and platform Mapping to measurement points Use Case 1: App UC1.d: Visualization of field level data in MindSphere App UC1.a: Oil leakage detection for wind turbine bearings App UC1.b: Recording of wind turbine inclination over time App UC1.c: Alarm for detection of unusual noise in turbine Use Case 2: App UC2: Prototype of the SARA healthcare solution Use Case 3: App UC3: Smart sensing application Methodology semantic interoperability i.e. Semantic API &amp; Protocol Biding, GW Semantic Mediator, Thing directory, Backend Semantic Validator. embedded intelligence i.e. Local embedded intelligence network management i.e. SDN Controller.
-Use Case 3: The verification of the UC3 prototype will be done through i) the correct operation of the UC3 smart sensing application at the respective SEMIoTICS platform as defined by the requirements specifications of the UC3 description, and ii) the performance evaluation of the UC3 smart sensing application that ensures the KPI satisfaction of the involved SEMIoTICS components.
-Baseline Not applicable
+KPI-ID KPI-6.3 Goal 3 Name Delivery of 3 prototypes of IIoT/IoT applications Leader SAG/ENG/IQU Scope UC1, UC2, UC3 Description Delivery of 3 prototypes of IIoT/IoT applications that will drive the demonstration of the respective usage scenarios and evaluation of SEMIoTICS approach and platform based on the 3 developed applications, covering technological and business aspects.
+Mapping to measurement points Use Case 1: • App UC1.d: Visualization of field level data in MindSphere • App UC1.a: Oil leakage detection for wind turbine bearings • App UC1.b: Recording of wind turbine inclination over time • App UC1.c: Alarm for detection of unusual noise in turbine Use Case 2: • App UC2: Prototype of the SARA healthcare solution Use Case 3: • App UC3: Smart sensing application